How Does Leadership Influence Organizational Culture

 It’s not that no one talks about it.

-It’s just that most attempts at building a positive culture focus on visible artifacts or perks and benefit programs.
-But culture isn’t a foosball table in the office and it’s not your flashy new vacation policy.
+It’s just that most attempts at building a positive culture focus on visible artifacts or perks and benefits programs.
+But culture isn’t a foosball table in the office, and it’s not your flashy new vacation policy.
 Those things can be important, but they don’t impact culture as much as the actions and behaviors of leaders at all levels.

 So, in this article, we’ll outline the six ways leaders influence organizational culture…which ironically were outlined by Schein himself in the very same book.